Polygonal Unadjusted Langevin Algorithms: Creating stable and efficient adaptive algorithms for neural networks: New Algorithm: TH O POULA

 \section{New Algorithm: TH$\varepsilon$O POULA}

-We propose a new stochastic optimization algorithm by combining ideas from taming methods specifically designed to approximate Langevin SDEs with a hybrid approach based on recent advances of polygonal Euler approximations.
-The latter is achieved by identifying a suitable boosting function (of order $\epsilon \ll 1$) to efficiently deal with the sparsity of (stochastic) gradients of neural networks.
-In other words, the novelty of our algorithm is to utilize a taming function and a boosting function, rather than designing a new $V_n$ as in Adam-type optimizers.
+We propose a new stochastic optimization algorithm by combining ideas from taming methods specifically designed to approximate Langevin SDEs with a hybrid approach based on recent advances of Euler-Krylov polygonal approximations.
+The latter is achieved by identifying a suitable boosting function (of order $\varepsilon \ll 1$) to efficiently deal with the sparsity of the stochastic gradients of neural networks.
+The novelty of our algorithm is to utilize a taming function and a boosting function instead of designing a new preconditioner $V_n$ in \eqref{eq:rule-adam} as in Adam-type optimizers.

 We proceed with the necessary preliminary information, main assumptions and formal introduction of the new algorithm.